-- They are eligible for protection under the laws of another state (this may occur when the insolvent insurer was incorporated in another state whose guaranty association protects insureds who live outside that state); - The insurer was not authorized to do business in this state; - Their policy was issued by an HMO, a fraternal benefit society, a mandatory state pooling plan, a mutual assessment company or similar plan in which the policyholder is subject to future assessments, or by an insurance exchange.
+- They are eligible for protection under the laws of another state (this may occur when the insolvent insurer was incorporated in another state whose guaranty association protects insureds who live outside that state); - The insurer was not authorized to do business in this state; - Their policy was issued by a fraternal benefit society, a mandatory state pooling plan, a mutual assessment company or similar plan in which the policyholder is subject to future assessments, or by an insurance exchange; - They acquired rights to receive payments through a structured settlement factoring transaction.

-- Any policy or portion of a policy which is not guaranteed by the insurer or for which the individual has assumed the risk, such as a variable contract sold by prospectus; - Any policy of reinsurance (unless an assumption certificate was issued); - Interest rate yields that exceed the average rate specified in the law; - Dividends: - Experience or other credits given in connection with the administration of a policy by a group contractholder: - Employers' plans to the extent they are self-funded (that is, not insured by an insurance company, even if an insurance company administers them); - Unallocated annuity contracts (which give rights to group contractholders, not individuals), unless they fund a government lottery or a benefit plan of an employer, association or union, except that unallocated annuities issued to employee benefit plans protected by the Federal Pension Benefit Guaranty Corporation are not covered. - A policy or contract commonly known as Medicare Part C or Part D or any regulations issued pursuant thereto.
+- Any policy or portion of a policy which is not guaranteed by the insurer or for which the individual has assumed the risk, such as a variable contract sold by prospectus; - Any policy of reinsurance (unless an assumption certificate was issued); - Interest rate yields that exceed the average rate specified in the law; - Dividends - Experience or other credits given in connection with the administration of a policy by a group contractholder; - Employers' plans to the extent they are self-funded (that is, not insured by an insurance company, even if an insurance company administers them); - Unallocated annuity contracts (which give rights to group contractholders, not individuals), unless they fund a government lottery or a benefit plan of an employer, association or union, except that unallocated annuities issued to employee benefit plans protected by the Federal Pension Benefit Guaranty Corporation are not covered. - A policy or contract commonly known as Medicare Part C, Medicare Part D, Medicaid or any regulations issued pursuant thereto.